Tox-Archive/Tox-STS/STS.md

 ###DNS Discovery (should be reworded)
 A DNS discovery ID goes in the following format: user@domain.
 Users should not enter a DNS discovery ID in any way they don't normally add a Tox ID, clients should be able to figure out what is what.
 On adding a DNS discovery ID, a client must resolve a DNS TXT record for the value user._tox.domain.
 In this case the @ is replaced with _tox, allowing the use of subdomains while ensuring a record is a Tox record.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.
 Clients are also encouraged to check DNSSEC, though this is not a requirement.

+The Tox:// URI has 2 versions, tox1 and tox2.
+Tox2 attempts to stop dns request spamming and dns poisoning attacks by using the a form of the nospam as a unique pin.

 ####tox1
-The value of a Tox DNS record goes v=version;id=Tox ID, where the version is always tox1,and id is the users Tox ID.
+The value of a Tox DNS record goes v=version;id=Tox ID, where the version is tox1,and id is the users Tox ID.
 A client then follows the standard tox:// schema.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.

 ####tox2
-The value of a Tox DNS record goes v=version;pub=public key;check=checksum, where the version is always tox2, pub is the public key, and the checksum is the XOR'd value of the nospam and public key.
+The value of a Tox DNS record goes v=version;pub=public key;check=checksum, where the version is tox2, pub is the public key, and the checksum is the XOR'd value of the nospam and public key.
 A client then asks the user for a pin, then it appends == to it and turns it from base64 to hexidacimal and XOR's this against the key, checking it against the checksum to verify.

-####tox:// BNF (tox1)
+####tox1 BNF
     <uri> ::= "tox://" <Tox id> | (<user> "@" <domain>)
     <Tox id> ::= <public key><nospam><checksum>
     <checksum> ::= <public key> xor checksum <nospam>